iisaka51/scrapinghelper/README.md

        - and/or others...

   **CAUTION**
-  f you use a free proxy to login to something or enter personal information and POST it, you must be assured that it will be leaked.
+  if you use a free proxy to login to something or enter personal information and POST it, you must be assured that it will be leaked.
   Keep in mind, it is like writing your credit card number and security code on a postcard.